In the event of snow/extreme weather

 When extreme weather comes to UBC, Building Operations in Vancouver and Facilities Management in the Okanagan are responsible for managing snow and ice.
 Find out more about how campus will be kept safe during extreme weather, and how to report slippery conditions: Vancouver | Okanagan.
 To help keep yourself safe, please ensure you wear appropriate footwear when outdoors and use the main entrances of buildings.

-During the Day
+During the day

-If classes are cancelled or non-essential services are curtailed during the day, post signs in high traffic areas, and have faculty and staff walk around to social spaces and classrooms to inform others.
+If classes/exams are cancelled or non-essential services are curtailed during the day, post signs in high traffic areas, and have faculty and staff walk around to social spaces and classrooms to inform others.
 If you have staff in essential services positions, these positions must be pre-designated and staff need to be aware of the notification process.

-Snow closure communications are campus-specific (Vancouver campus, Okanagan campus, and the hospitals).
+Communications regarding winter or extreme weather conditions are campus-specific (Vancouver campus, Okanagan campus, and the hospitals).